Misinformation on WhatsApp: Insights From the Caribbean Diaspora

 The overwhelming view of those who participated in the study was that WhatsApp was mainly for social communication with people both within the diaspora and back home.
 Though a majority admitted to encountering misinformation on the app at least once, a review of the responses suggests that it is not a pervasive issue because WhatsApp “is less an information sharing platform and more of a communication platform” for most.
 Expanding on this, the participant added:

-screenshot 2023 09 22 at 5.34.20 pm e1695663745770
+Screenshot 2023 09 22 at 5.34.20 PM e1695663745770

 Interestingly, the same contacts are often found on multiple apps, which affects conversation selection on WhatsApp.
 As one participant explained, “the same people I’m speaking to on WhatsApp, I’m speaking to on other social platforms.
 So, if they’re sending an article on Facebook, they will just send it on Facebook or you know, Instagram.”